wisp-forest/docs/docs/accessories/home.md

 - Events for adjusting behavior of Minecraft's mechanics depending on Accessories, like disabling Enderman aggro or Piglin neutrality.
 - Optional compatibility layers for both competing Accessory APIs, which allows any accessory to be usable regardless of modpack configuration.
     - Designed with Sinytra Connector in mind!
-- Fully configurable support for Gliders (Like Elytra), Totems, and Banners built in!
+- Fully configurable support for gliders (I.E. Elytra), Totems, and Banners out of the box!